 The BWM extension program

 Regulation 33 CFR 151.2036 allows the USCG to grant an extension of a vessel’s compliance date to a shipowner who has documented that, despite all efforts, compliance with one of the accepted BWM methods is not possible.
 Prior to December 2016, when no USCG type-approved BWM system was available, it was relatively simple for a shipowner to document that this was not possible.
-As three BWM systems have now been type approved, this changes the way the USCG approach these extension requests and the following guiding principles provided in MSIB 03-17 should be noted:
+As multiple BWM systems have now been type approved, this changes the way the USCG approach these extension requests and the following guiding principles provided in MSIB 03-17 should be noted:

 Most vessels trading on US ports will need to install a USCG type-approved BWM system eventually and Members and clients are advised to start the preparatory work as soon as possible.
 The USCG recommends shipowners to proactively engage a vessel’s Flag State, Classification Society, as well as the USCG, when developing the compliance strategy for a vessel as this may prevent delays or lapse in eligibility to trade in US waters.
 It may also be necessary for shipowners to work closely with the BWM system manufacturers to ensure that the systems in development meet the needs of their vessels.